I-601 & I-601A PROVISIONAL WAIVER LAWYER

 - Qualifying relative is caring for others in the U.S., such as aging parents or minor children

 - Qualifying relative will not be able to continue their education

 Get Assistance from New Jersey Immigration Attorneys on Your Case

 Only a lawyer can offer you legal advice regarding your I-601 application.
-If you have questions regarding what you need to do, what you're eligible for, and the most likely path to success for permanent residency, speak with the Law Offices of Lloyd E. Bennett, Esq., P.C. today.
+If you have questions regarding what you need to do, what you’re eligible for, and the most likely path to success for permanent residency, speak with the Law Offices of Lloyd E. Bennett, Esq., P.C. today.
 We provide initial consultations that answer all your questions regarding the green card application process.
-We review your personal records, criminal history, immigration history, and family history to determine all your options for permanent residency—and we put your green card application on the fastest and most effective path to success.
+We review your personal records, criminal history, immigration history, and family history to determine all your options for permanent residency—and we put your green card application on the most effective path to success.